Smart Home Installation: Opportunities for Electricians

 Smart home technology is still in its early stages.
 Several trends will drive continued growth and create new opportunities for electricians.

 The convergence of smart home technology, EV charging, solar PV, and battery storage is creating a new category of work: the home energy management system.
-Electricians who understand all of these technologies will be uniquely positioned to offer complete solutions that no other trade can deliver.
+Electricians who understand all of these technologies — part of the net-zero electrician movement — will be uniquely positioned to offer complete solutions that no other trade can deliver.
+See our electrician salary guide for how specialisms affect earning potential.

 Related Course